jon-harper/E34M1/docs/tour.md

 ## Overview

-E34M1 replaces many of the printed parts from EVA 3, while maintaining compatibility with others.
+E34M1 replaces many of the printed parts from EVA 3, while maintaining compatibility with hotends and extruders.
 This tour introduces the E34M1 *and* everything else you need to print from EVA 3.

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-card">